"

 It is well-recognised that survivors of child sexual abuse often feel unable or unwilling to report offences to police around the time of the offending.
 The perpetrator need not be charged with a criminal offence before a survivor claims about sexual assault.

-• Under common law, the courts assess the weight of evidence on the balance of probabilities (that is, that the survivor more likely than not suffered personal injury, loss and damage as the result of sexual assault(s) by the perpetrator).
+• Under common law, the courts assess the weight of evidence on the balance of probabilities (that is, that the survivor more likely than not suffered personal injury, loss and damage as the result of sexual assault(s) by the perpetrator); and

 • Under the Scheme, there simply needs to be a reasonable likelihood that the applicant is eligible for redress.
 This means that the applicant’s chance of being eligible is real, not fanciful or remote, and more than merely plausible.